a-m-beidas/bankingsystem-cloud/README.md

 <h2>Done by A-beidas</h2>
-Further work on the repo <a href="https://github.com/A-beidas/bankingsystem">Bankingsystem</a>, transformed into a system of microservices
+Further work on the repo <a href="https://github.com/A-beidas/bankingsystem">Bankingsystem</a>, transformed into a system of cloud components<br>
-Components are
+Components are<br>
 <ul>
     <li>Main microservice, the banking system</li>
     <li>EurekaServiceRegistry, Service Registry</li>